Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Gingival edema is one of the most common symptoms in the pathology of the oral cavity.
-It appears with inflammatory diseases of the gums, with traumatic lesions, with dental manipulations - and this is only a small list of conditions in which one of the first symptoms is swelling of the gum.
-Usually, this symptom appears in combination with other symptoms of inflammation, such as redness, pain, local fever, and impaired function of the affected organ or tissue.
-Gingival swelling can be a reaction to the effect of any agents, for example, high or low temperatures.
-In this case, with a shallow burn edema, like other symptoms after a while will go away by themselves and there will be no consequences.
-However, if the lesion is deep, then it will take the help of a specialist who will draw up a treatment plan.
-Everyone needs to understand the reasons for the appearance of a particular type of edema for an adequate response to the current situation, therefore this article will consider the main types of edema of the gum, their causes, signs and methods of treating various types of edema of the gum.
+Gum swelling is one of the most common symptoms of oral pathology.
+It appears with inflammatory gum diseases, traumatic lesions, dental procedures - and this is only a small list of conditions in which one of the first symptoms is gum swelling.
+Usually, this sign appears in combination with other symptoms of inflammation, such as redness, pain, local increase in temperature and dysfunction of the affected organ or tissue.
+Gum swelling can be a reaction to the effects of certain agents, such as high or low temperatures.
+In this case, with a shallow burn, the swelling, like other symptoms, will go away on their own after a while and there will be no consequences.
+However, if the lesion is deep, then you will need the help of a specialist who will draw up a treatment plan.
+Each person needs to understand the reasons for the appearance of a particular type of swelling for an adequate response to the current situation, so this article will discuss the main types of gum swelling, their causes, signs and methods of treating different types of gum swelling.

-With many interventions in the oral cavity, the gum inevitably suffers, which eventually causes her swelling.
-The fact that the gum surrounds the teeth from all sides and in one way or another can be traumatized as a result of their treatment, not to mention manipulation on the gum itself.
-If the gum is inflamed or bleeding, the doctor will never be able to make a qualitative restoration without removing the inflammation and stopping the bleeding.
-Conversely, if the doctor did not remove tartar and did not conduct professional hygiene, in the future poor hygiene can affect the gum and cause serious illness.
-Due to this close relationship, there are many causes of inflammation and swelling of the gums.
-All these reasons can be conditionally divided into dental, gingival, traumatic, edema associated with common diseases and those caused by dental interventions.
+With many interventions in the oral cavity, the gums inevitably suffer, which ultimately causes their swelling.
+The fact is that the gums surround the teeth from all sides and can be injured in one way or another as a result of their treatment, not to mention manipulations on the gums themselves.
+If the gums are inflamed or bleeding, the doctor will never be able to make a high-quality restoration without removing the inflammation and stopping the bleeding.
+And vice versa, if the doctor did not remove tartar and did not perform professional hygiene, then in the future, poor hygiene can affect the gums and cause serious diseases.
+Due to such a close relationship, there are many causes of inflammation and swelling of the gums.
+All these causes can be conditionally divided into dental, gingival, traumatic, swelling associated with general diseases and those caused by dental interventions.

-Dental causes of the gingival edema are the conditions under which gum disease arises against a background of dental pathology.
-With inflammation of the ligamentous apparatus of the tooth (periodontitis), a purulent exudate accumulates near the tips of the roots of the tooth.
-With an excessive amount of this exudate, it breaks the bone tissue and comes out, appearing fistula on the gum.
-Throughout this process, the gum near the aching tooth is red-blue at first, swollen and painful.
-After the appearance of the fistula, the pain subsides a little, but the redness and swelling of the gum still remains.
-If in this situation do not go to the doctor, then after a while there will be a complication called periostitis (inflammation of the periosteum).
-In this complication, the pus from the ligamentous apparatus of the tooth advances to the periosteum and the bone itself, with a strong edema not only of the gums of this zone, but also of the mucous membrane of the cheek, lips, etc. A characteristic feature of the gingival edema of this disease is its localization only from the outer surface of the bone.
-But if not to eliminate this disease, osteomyelitis develops - a serious complication of periodontitis of the teeth, in which pus spreads into bone tissue and destroys it.
-In the oral cavity it can look like a bilateral swelling of the gums with the lingual and buccal side on the lower jaw, and with the palatine and buccal side on the upper jaw.
-Also in this group should be attributed completely physiological process, namely - teething.
-With this process, the tooth "paves" its way to the surface of the gums, inevitably injuring it, causing swelling, redness, itching of the gums in the region of the erupting tooth.
+Dental causes of gum swelling are conditions in which gum inflammation occurs against the background of dental pathology.
+Inflammation of the ligamentous apparatus of the tooth (periodontitis) causes accumulation of purulent exudate near the apices of the tooth roots.
+If there is an excessive amount of this exudate, it breaks through the bone tissue and comes out, appearing as a fistula on the gum.
+Throughout this process, the gum near the diseased tooth is initially red-blue, swollen and painful.
+After the fistula appears, the pain subsides a little, but the redness and swelling of the gum still remains.
+If you do not consult a doctor in this situation, then after some time a complication called periostitis (inflammation of the periosteum) will occur.
+With this complication, pus from the ligamentous apparatus of the tooth moves to the periosteum and the bone itself, causing severe swelling not only of the gum in this area, but also of the mucous membrane of the cheek, lip, etc. A characteristic feature of gum swelling of this disease is its localization only on the outer surface of the bone.
+But if this disease is not eliminated, osteomyelitis develops - a severe complication of periodontitis of the teeth, in which pus spreads into the bone tissue and destroys it.
+In the oral cavity, this may look like bilateral gum swelling on the lingual and buccal side of the lower jaw, and on the palatine and buccal side of the upper jaw.
+Also, this group should include a completely physiological process, namely, teething.
+In this process, the tooth "makes" its way to the surface of the gum, inevitably injuring it, causing swelling, redness, itching of the gum in the area of the erupting tooth.

-Another physiological cause of gingival edema is pregnancy.
-Everyone knows that during a hormonal outbreak, some metabolic processes are violated in the body of a pregnant woman, the defenses of the body are weakened and susceptibility to the action of irritating environmental factors is increased.
-The gums of the oral cavity react to an increased level of hormones with swelling, redness, and sometimes even an increase in the gingival papillae.
-This state is completely reversible and there is no reason for excitement.
-The main thing is to visit the dentist regularly for professional oral hygiene.
+Another physiological cause of gum swelling is pregnancy.
+Everyone knows that during a hormonal surge, some metabolic processes in a pregnant woman's body are disrupted, the body's defenses are weakened, and susceptibility to environmental irritants increases.
+The gums of the oral cavity react to the increased level of hormones with swelling, redness, and sometimes even an increase in the gingival papillae.
+This condition is completely reversible and there is no reason to worry.
+The main thing is to regularly visit a dentist for professional oral hygiene.

-Gingival causes of gingival edema are directly related to gum disease, which includes gingivitis and periodontitis.
-According to statistics, 80% of the world's population suffers from periodontal disease.
-With gingivitis, the gingival margin becomes bright red and swollen.
-This situation can be observed both in the area of one tooth, and in the field of all teeth or their groups.
-With periodontitis, cyanotic shade and suppuration from the inflamed gingiva may be added.
-One of the first signs of gingivitis and periodontitis, which can be seen accidentally at home during daily hygiene - bleeding and swelling of the gums after brushing your teeth.
+Gingival causes of gum swelling are directly related to gum diseases, which include gingivitis and periodontitis.
+According to statistics, 80% of the world's population suffers from periodontal diseases.
+With gingivitis, the gum edge becomes bright red and swollen.
+This situation can be observed both in the area of one tooth and in the area of all teeth or a group of them.
+With periodontitis, a bluish tint and purulent discharge from the inflamed gums can be added.
+One of the first signs of gingivitis and periodontitis, which can be noticed by chance at home during daily hygiene is bleeding and swelling of the gums after brushing your teeth.

-The traumatic causes of the gingival edema can be caused by a trauma of the gingival margin with coarse or spicy food, for example, bones.
-In case of trauma, reddening and swelling of the damaged gum area, where there was a contact with a sharp object.
-Also, gum trauma can be caused by acid or alkali, high and low temperature.
-The causes of gingival edema associated with common diseases occur against the background of diseases of the body and are only a symptom of this disease in the oral cavity.
+Traumatic causes of gum swelling can be caused by trauma to the gum edge with rough or sharp food, such as bones.
+When trauma occurs, redness and swelling of the damaged area of the gum occurs where contact with a sharp object occurred.
+Gum trauma can also be caused by acid or alkali, high and low temperatures.
+Causes of gum swelling associated with general diseases occur against the background of diseases of the body and are only a symptom of this disease in the oral cavity.

-When treating the root canals in both children and adults, there can be swelling of the gums when it gets arsenic anhydride.
-It is used to kill the neurovascular bundle of the tooth and, with a leaky temporary filling, can reach the surrounding surrounding tissue.
-In this case, it will burn the gums with a mouse, which will be accompanied by hyperemia, swelling and cyanosis.
+When treating root canals, both children and adults may experience gum swelling when arsenic anhydride comes into contact with it.
+It is used to kill the vascular-nerve bundle of the tooth and, if the temporary filling is not hermetically sealed, it may also come into contact with the surrounding tissues of the tooth.
+In this case, there will be an arsenic burn of the gum, which will be accompanied by hyperemia, swelling and cyanosis.

 Risk factors

-Speaking about all the causes of gingival edema, it is important to say that one of the main risk factors is the lack of regular visits to the dentist.
-After all, no matter how well a person does not conduct hygiene of his oral cavity, he can not clean the subgingival zone without the help of a dentist.
-Not to mention the observation of the condition of the teeth, gums and mucous membrane, to prevent many diseases, including those accompanied by swelling of the gums.
+Speaking about all the causes of gum swelling, it is important to say that one of the main risk factors is the lack of regular visits to the dentist.
+After all, no matter how well a person performs oral hygiene, he cannot clean the subgingival area without the help of a dentist.
+Not to mention monitoring the condition of the teeth, gums and mucous membrane, to prevent many diseases, including those accompanied by gum swelling.

-Late referral to the doctor and unsatisfactory oral hygiene are the risk factors that everyone should know.
-If there are unusual feelings in the oral cavity, pain, itching or some external manifestations of the disease, you can not lose a minute!
-It is necessary as soon as possible to get an appointment with a dentist, in order to avoid the development of the disease or its complications.
-As for hygiene, the gum is the first organ in the oral cavity that will react to poor hygiene and will cause gingivitis or, worse, periodontitis.
-Means and objects of hygiene are of great importance.
-If they are too aggressive for your oral cavity, it will reduce the defenses and cause serious injury.
-Coarse-abrasive pastes, alcohol-containing rinses and hard brushes are typical representatives of undesirable components of your oral care.
-Or, their use is possible if these tools are recommended by your dentist.
+Late visits to the dentist and poor oral hygiene are risk factors that everyone should know.
+If you experience unusual sensations in the mouth, pain, itching or any external manifestations of the disease, do not waste a minute!
+It is necessary to see a dentist as soon as possible to avoid the development of the disease or its complications.
+As for hygiene, the gums are the first organ in the oral cavity that will react to poor hygiene and make itself known with gingivitis or, even worse, periodontitis.
+Hygiene products and items are important.
+If they are too aggressive for your oral cavity, this will reduce the defenses and cause serious injury to it.
+Coarse abrasive pastes, alcohol-containing rinses and hard brushes are typical representatives of undesirable components of your oral care.
+Or, their use is possible if these products are recommended by your dentist.

-The next group of factors consists of nutrition, sleep quality, work and rest.
-Of course, it is impossible to always correspond to all the points of the right way of life.
-But it is worth remembering that inadequate nutrition, insufficient sleep and disturbed mode significantly affect the reduction of the body's immunity, which inevitably leads to both obscheomatic diseases and diseases in the oral cavity.
-In addition, the issue of nutrition is also relevant, since the use of too aggressive food (acute, salty, hot, cold) leads to the appearance of traumatic and precancerous diseases.
+The next group of factors consists of nutrition, quality of sleep, work and rest schedule.
+Of course, it is impossible to always comply with all the points of a healthy lifestyle.
+But it is worth remembering that irrational nutrition, insufficient sleep and a disturbed schedule significantly affect the decrease in the body's immunity, which will inevitably lead to both general somatic diseases and diseases in the oral cavity.
+In addition, the issue of nutrition is also relevant, since the use of too aggressive food (spicy, salty, hot, cold) leads to the appearance of traumatic and precancerous diseases.

-Injuries are often the cause of gingival edema, and therefore all actions that lead to injuries are risk factors.
-The habit of biting scotch, tearing the teeth with a teeth, opening bottles with teeth and other occupations of this kind are the direct causes of gingival edema when they are regularly performed.
-Therefore, in order to avoid serious consequences, it must be remembered that all these actions harm the entire dental system and can be performed with other devices, not the oral cavity.
+Trauma is often the cause of gum swelling, and therefore all actions that lead to trauma are risk factors.
+The habit of biting off tape, tearing floss with teeth, opening bottles with teeth and other similar activities are direct causes of gum swelling when performed regularly.
+Therefore, in order to avoid serious consequences, it is necessary to remember that all these actions harm the entire dental system and can be performed with the help of other devices, not the oral cavity.

 Pathogenesis

-Mechanisms of gingival edema will be considered depending on their etiology.
-If we consider the dental causes of gingival edema, namely periodontitis with their complications, the pathogenesis of this condition is the spread of the infection.
-The accumulation of purulent contents at the tips of the root canals looks for outflow and outlet to the outside, which can be done by creating a fistulous course.
-At the same time, naturally, the surrounding gingiva tissues are involved in the inflammatory process, become hyperemic, edematous and painful.
-Once the purulent exudate enters the gum surface through the fistulous course, the pain subsides, the hyperemia is replaced by some cyanotic gum.
-In this case, such a fistulous course can exist for a long time, creating an outflow of pus, in the case of its formation in the periodontal system and without disturbing its host.
-When teething, the mechanism of edema formation is a trauma.
-Due to the movement of the erupting tooth from the hole into the oral cavity, it traumatizes and "cuts" the gum tissue.
-As a result, there is inflammation of the gums due to a tooth injury, redness, swelling, tenderness of the area.
-If the tooth is cut in the correct position and place, all of the above signs decrease and disappear on their own.
-Teething is a physiological process and swelling of the gums in a particular case is a natural reaction of the gum tissue.
-Another thing, if the tooth is excessively inclined and erupted in its place, then there is a danger for the entire dentition and such situations require the consultation of several specialists - orthodontist, surgeon and periodontist.
+The mechanisms of gum swelling will be considered depending on their etiology.
+If we consider the dental causes of gum swelling, namely periodontitis with its complications, then the pathogenesis of this condition lies in the spread of infection.
+The accumulation of purulent contents at the tips of the root canals seeks an outflow and exit to the outside, which can be done by creating a fistula.
+In this case, naturally, the gum tissues surrounding the fistula are involved in the inflammatory process, become hyperemic, edematous and painful.
+As soon as the purulent exudate gets to the surface of the gum through the fistula, the pain subsides, hyperemia is replaced by some cyanosis of the gum.
+At the same time, such a fistula can exist for a long time, creating an outflow of pus, in the case of its formation in the periodontal system and without disturbing its owner.
+During teething, the mechanism of swelling is trauma.
+Due to the movement of the erupting tooth from the socket into the oral cavity, it injures and "cuts" the gum tissue.
+As a result, inflammation of the gum occurs due to the tooth injury, redness, swelling, and soreness of this area.
+If the tooth has erupted in the correct position and place, all of the above signs are reduced and disappear on their own.
+Tooth eruption is a physiological process and gum swelling in this particular case is a natural reaction of the gum tissue.
+Another matter is if the tooth is excessively tilted and erupts in the wrong place, then there is already a danger for the entire dentition and such situations require consultation with several specialists - an orthodontist, a surgeon and a periodontist.

-Periodontal disease and the resulting swelling of the gums associated primarily with the effect of microbial agents of the dental plaque on the subgingival region.
-Due to this, redness, soreness, bleeding and swelling of the gingival margin appear.
-The described signs characterize the inflammation of the gum, or gingivitis.
-However, if the process spreads deeper into the periodontal ligament and parodontitis occurs, the gingiva becomes red-cyanotic, swollen and bleeding.
-To distinguish these diseases with the greatest probability it is possible with the help of an overview radiography, where changes in bone tissue will be visible.
+Periodontal diseases and the resulting gum swelling are primarily associated with the impact of microbial agents of dental plaque on the subgingival area.
+This causes redness, soreness, bleeding and swelling of the gingival margin.
+The described signs characterize gum inflammation, or gingivitis.
+However, if the process spreads deeper into the periodontal ligament and periodontitis occurs, the gum becomes red-blue, swollen and bleeding.
+These diseases can be distinguished with the greatest probability using plain radiography, where changes in bone tissue will be visible.

-Manipulations performed by the dentist in the oral cavity are often accompanied by swelling of the gums, especially during surgical treatment.
-The mechanism of edema formation in this situation has a traumatic nature, because the dissection of the mucosa and the interference on it are stress for the tissues of the oral cavity.
-There is posttraumatic inflammation, which includes swelling of the tissues of the entire operating field and the tissues surrounding it.
-And there is no significance to the type of operation in the oral cavity, because in any case, if the mucosal integrity is violated, such processes will develop.
-When injuring the gum tissue, local reactions such as a local increase in temperature, increased blood flow of gum tissues, release of biogenic amines, and an increase in the permeability of the capillary wall are observed.
-As a result of successive reactions through the wall of the capillaries, blood plasma begins to flow, the intercellular substance enters from the tissue spaces, which together create puffiness and swelling of the tissues.
+Manipulations performed by a dentist in the oral cavity are often accompanied by gum swelling, especially during surgical treatment.
+The mechanism of swelling in this situation is traumatic in nature, because the dissection of the mucous membrane and interventions on it are stress for the tissues of the oral cavity.
+Post-traumatic inflammation occurs, which includes swelling of the tissues of the entire surgical field and the tissues surrounding it.
+And the type of surgery in the oral cavity does not matter at all, because in any case, if the integrity of the mucous membrane is violated, such processes will develop.
+When gum tissue is injured, local reactions are observed such as a local increase in temperature, increased blood flow in the gum tissue, the release of biogenic amines, and increased permeability of the capillary wall.
+As a result of successive reactions, blood plasma begins to flow through the capillary wall, intercellular substance from the tissue spaces enters, which together create swelling and tissue puffiness.

-Thus, it can be said that the mechanisms of edema of the gingiva have many similar elements and differ only in the causes of their origin.
-After all, in the end everything leads to the onset of inflammation, which causes redness and swelling of the gums.
-However, it is important to understand the causes and mechanisms of development for choosing the next tactic for treating gingival edema.
+Thus, it can be said that the mechanisms of gum swelling formation have many similar elements and differ only in the causes of occurrence.
+After all, in the end, everything leads to inflammation, which results in redness and swelling of the gum.
+However, it remains important to understand the causes and mechanisms of development for choosing subsequent tactics for treating gum swelling.

-When such a situation is observed in the child, the symptoms of the disease are aggravated by the general condition.
-With swelling of the gums, the child may have fever, chills, sore throat, and even lymph nodes may be enlarged.
-Therefore, when gum edema appears in a child, it is necessary to consult a dentist immediately.
+When such a situation is observed in a child, the symptoms of the disease are aggravated by the general condition.
+When the gums are swollen, the child may have a fever, chills, a sore throat, and even enlarged lymph nodes.
+Therefore, if the gums are swollen in a child, it is necessary to consult a dentist immediately.

-The consequences and complications of the gingival edema depend on the disease that caused the edema, respectively.
-Although complications rarely occur specifically gum edema, there are cases of gum enlargement with hormonal failures or medication, or vice versa, a decrease in the number of gums in the neck of the teeth (gum recession).
-These complications are not observed often, so you just need to treat the underlying disease and there will be no problems in the oral cavity.
+The consequences and complications of gum swelling depend accordingly on the disease that caused this swelling.
+Although complications are rarely observed specifically gum swelling, there are cases of gum enlargement due to hormonal imbalances or taking medications, or, conversely, a decrease in the amount of gum at the necks of the teeth (gum recession).
+These complications are not often observed, so it is necessary to simply treat the underlying disease and there will be no problems in the oral cavity.

-Diagnosis of the gingival edema does not cause complications, because the necessary signs can be seen with the naked eye - the increase in gingival tissue compared with a number of located tissues.
-Although, to identify the cause of edema of the gums, it will be necessary to perform a series of studies.
-In cases of oral tissue diseases, the results of intraoral shots and the state of periapical tissues are important.
-With periodontal disease, the dentist performs a number of clinical trials, in addition to which there is an overview radiography.
-In case of trauma, one of the main diagnostic points is the presence of trauma in this area.
-If the swelling of the gum is caused by dental manipulation, it is necessary to start from the procedure itself.
-In operations such a situation, a certain time after the intervention is considered the norm, but if there are still reasons for concern, it is worthwhile to see a doctor and share your feelings.
+Diagnosis of gum swelling is not difficult, because the necessary signs are visible to the naked eye - an increase in gum tissue compared to nearby tissues.
+Although, to identify the cause of gum swelling, it will be necessary to conduct a series of studies.
+In diseases of the hard tissues of the oral cavity, the results of intraoral images and the condition of the periapical tissues are important.
+In periodontal diseases, the dentist conducts a number of clinical tests, in addition to which there is a survey radiography.
+In case of trauma, one of the main diagnostic points is the presence of trauma to this area.
+If gum swelling is caused by dental manipulations, it is necessary to start from the procedure itself.
+In operations, such a situation is considered normal for a certain time after the intervention, but if there are still reasons for concern, you should consult a doctor and share your feelings.

 Differential diagnosis

-Differential diagnosis of gingival edema should be carried out with diseases of tumor origin.
-And also it is necessary to differentiate the gingival edema with diseases of the teeth, periodontal tissues, with injuries and dental interventions.
+Differential diagnostics of gum edema should be carried out with diseases of tumor origin.
+It is also necessary to differentiate gum edema in diseases of teeth, periodontal tissues, in trauma and dental interventions.

 Who to contact?

-To treat such a symptom as swelling of the gums, you need to know the cause of its appearance and the disease in which it is included.
-When gum edema appears against the background of periodontitis, it is first of all necessary to take an intraoral image to determine the tactics of treatment.
-With a favorable picture of the X-ray of the image, it is important to carry out endodontic treatment of the root canals of the tooth with subsequent restoration of the crown.
-If the picture is unfavorable, the tooth will be advised to be removed.
-In parallel with tooth treatment, it is recommended to rinse with antiseptic and solutions based on herbal components.
-If there is gingival edema during the treatment of pulpitis, which uses arsenic anhydride, it is possible to get arsenic from the channels to the gum.
-If this happens it is necessary to clean the gum as soon as possible with an antiseptic solution and treat its surface with unithiol or potassium iodide.
-These substances will neutralize the action of arsenic on the gum and prevent its further spread.
-The subsequent treatment consists of rinsing and treating the affected area with keratoplastics.
+To treat such a symptom as gum swelling, it is necessary to know the reason for its occurrence and the disease in which it occurs.
+If gum swelling occurs against the background of periodontitis, it is necessary first of all to take an intraoral X-ray to determine the treatment tactics.
+If the X-ray picture is favorable, it is important to perform endodontic treatment of the root canals of the tooth with subsequent restoration of the crown.
+If the picture on the picture is unfavorable, the tooth will be recommended to be removed.
+In parallel with the treatment of the tooth, rinsing with antiseptic and solutions based on plant components is recommended.
+If gum swelling occurs during the treatment of pulpitis, in which arsenic anhydride is used, arsenic from the canals may get onto the gum.
+If this happens, it is necessary to clean the gum as quickly as possible with an antiseptic solution and treat its surface with unithiol or potassium iodide.
+These substances will neutralize the effect of arsenic on the gum and prevent its further spread.
+Subsequent treatment consists of rinsing and treating the affected area with keratoplasty.

-As a result of orthopedic treatment, setting crowns, veneers, prostheses, gums may be subjected to acute or, most often, chronic trauma.
-In this case there is swelling and hyperemia of the gingival margin, pain in this area.
-Edema of the gingiva under the crown may indicate the inflammation of the marginal periodontal, accumulation of dental deposits, gum trauma with an inconsistent crown, etc. In any of these cases, specialist consultation is necessary.
-In one case, you can do with cleaning the dental deposits, rinsing and preventing periodontitis.
-For example, if the gingiva is swollen under a crown that was recently placed, but did not perform a preliminary cleaning of the subgingival region or did not check the height of the occlusion, then this situation can be solved without removing the structure.
-In other situations, if the gingiva is swollen and inflamed, and the periodontitis is on the X-ray, then it is necessary to remove the structure and make a decision about further treatment of this tooth.
-There are also cases in which the swelling of the gum appears as a result of a poor-quality design.
-When prosthetics with veneers, it is necessary to remove a very thin layer of hard tissues and create an ideal fit of the veneer to the tooth.
-Not always it turns out, and in case of the broken contact there is a swelling of a gum or gingiva near pridevnevoj areas of a veneer.
-In this situation, it is also necessary to remove the structure, treat the periodontal tissue and choose further tactics.
+As a result of orthopedic treatment, installation of crowns, veneers, dentures, the gum may be subject to acute or, more often, chronic trauma.
+In this case, swelling and hyperemia of the gingival margin, pain in this area appear.
+Swelling of the gum under the crown may indicate inflammation of the marginal periodontium, accumulation of dental plaque, trauma to the gum by an insolvent crown, etc. In any of these cases, a specialist consultation is necessary.
+In one case, you can get by with cleaning dental plaque, rinsing and preventing periodontitis.
+For example, if the gum is swollen under a crown that was recently installed, but preliminary cleaning of the subgingival area was not carried out or the bite height was not checked, then this situation is quite solvable without removing the structure.
+In other situations, if the gum is swollen and inflamed under the structure, and periodontitis is seen on the X-ray, then it is necessary to remove the structure and make a decision on further treatment of this tooth.
+There are also cases in which gum swelling occurs as a result of poor-quality construction.
+When using veneers, it is necessary to remove a very thin layer of hard tissue and create an ideal fit of the veneer to the tooth.
+This does not always work, and in the case of a broken contact, gum swelling occurs near the gingival area of the veneer.
+In this situation, it is also necessary to remove the structure, treat the periodontal tissues and choose further tactics.

-Presented drug therapy can remove swelling of the gums, redness, stop pain and eliminate pus, but this is not always enough.
-In such cases, resort to surgical treatment of gingival edema.
-It can be and pruning the gums (gingivotomy), and removing it (gingivectomy) and of course plastic (gingivoplasty).
-Methods of treatment of periodontal tissues are very diverse and edema as a component of gum disease will be eliminated by the presented methods of surgical treatment.
+The presented drug therapy can remove gum swelling, redness, relieve pain and eliminate pus, but this is not always enough.
+In such cases, surgical treatment of gum swelling is used.
+This can be gum trimming (gingivotomy), gum removal (gingivectomy) and, of course, plastic surgery (gingivoplasty).
+The methods of treating periodontal tissues are very diverse and swelling, as a component of gum disease, will be eliminated by the presented surgical treatment methods.

 More information of the treatment